AdlenePeraira/MedCare/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

+## About the Project

+This Project..

 ## 🚀 How to start the project

-1) Downloard/clone the Contributor branch of the repository
+1) Download/clone the Contributor branch of the repository
 2) Open terminal/command prompt
 3) cd (change directory) in to the project folder
 4) Run `npm install` in your terminal